mikey247/wads-test-project/README.md

 `pip install -r requirements.01.dev.txt`

-NOTE - the other two requirements aren't necessary for development but can be installed in a Linux environment if you wish.
+NOTE - the other two requirements aren't necessary for development but can be installed in a Linux environment.

+#### d.
+Configure local.py

+We now need to configure your `local.py`.
+You may have noticed that it doesn't exist and is included in the `.gitignore`.

+To create it, make a copy of the `template_dev_local.py` and name it `local.py`.

+Fill in the details as needed such as the site name, base url, database details etc.

+For the Secret Key a good tool to use is - https://miniwebtool.com/django-secret-key-generator/

+NOTE - if you are on Windows you can comment out the DATABASES setting.

-#### b.
+#### e.
 Create a database

 ##### Windows